Lakandula: Name and title

-Modern historians routinely remove the Filipino word "si", an article used to denote a personal names (meaning "I am ..."), from recorded names during this era because Spanish writers had not yet learned the local languages and often mistakenly included "si-" in Filipino names.
-Sibunao thus should be interpreted as "[Ako] si Bunao" = "[I] am Bunao".
+Modern historians routinely remove the Filipino word "si", a grammatical article that precede personal names, from recorded names during this era because Spanish writers had not yet learned the local languages and often mistakenly included "si-" in Filipino names.
+Sibunao thus should be interpreted as "[Ako] si Bunao" = "[I am] Bunao".
 Historians thus take this to mean that the Lakan introduced himself as "Bunao Lakandula."
 At the time, Lakandula was assumed to be a regnal name, but as noted below, it was actually his title.

 Etymology of "Lakandula"

 His title "Lakan" denoted a "paramount ruler" (or more specifically, "paramount datu") of one of the large coastal settlements (known as a "bayan" or "large barangay") of the Tagalog people.

-In its current Tagalog form, means "gentleman."
+In its current Tagalog form, means "gentleman".

 Another common variation of the name is Gat Dula (alternatively spelled as a single word, Gatdula).
 Historically, the prefix Gat, a shortened version of the Tagalog honorific "Pamagat", meant "nobleman."
 Hence, Gatdula would literally read "Nobleman of the Palace", meaning essentially the same thing as the Kapampangan version, Lakandula.

 This leaves the matter of the addendum "dula" to be settled.
 While this could not have been a family name such as Filipinos use today, this may not be a satisfactory explanation, since static family names were introduced to the Filipino culture much later, by a decree issued by Governor General Narciso Clavería y Zaldúa on November 11, 1849.
-Alternatively, rather than a surname per-se, Dula may have referred to a family group or clan, but there does not neem to be any historical evidence to support this postulation.

-Historian Jose N. Sevilla y Tolentino, theorized that "Dula" was not a personal name at all, but a local word that meant something akin to "Palace."
+Alternatively, rather than a surname per se, Dula may have referred to a family group or clan, but there does not neem to be any historical evidence to support this postulation.
+Historian Jose N. Sevilla y Tolentino, theorized that "Dula" was not a personal name at all, but a local word that meant something akin to "Palace".
 While he may not have ruled from a literal palace, this would have indicated the Lakan's seat of power.
-As such, the "Lakandula" would have been the local-language title for the "Lord of the Palace" and ruler of Tondo.
+As such, the "Lakandula" would have been the local language title for the "Lord of the Palace" and ruler of Tondo.
 Analogously, contemporary Rajah Ache was referred to as Rajah Matanda (Old Rajah), while Rajah Sulayman was sometimes referred to as Rajah Muda or Rajamora (Young Rajah).

-Historians such as Dery and Scott explain that his given name was Banaw, but they also continue to refer to him by his title, Lakandula or "the" Lakandula.
-On the other hand, Joaquin explains that the Lakan's given name was Banaw, and proceeds to call him Lakan Dula (separate words) or "the" Lakan Dula throughout his "Manila, My Manila" manuscript.
-In any case, many contemporary historians continue to ignore the fact that Lakandula was a title, and refer to the last Lakan of Dula (or Lakan of Tondo) as "Lakandula" as if it had been his name.
-All things considered, the most accurate way to style the historical person's name and title would be "Bunau, Lakan Dula" or "the Lakan of Tondo."
+Historians such as Dery and Scott explain that his given name was Bunaw, but they also continue to refer to him by his title, Lakandula or "the" Lakandula.
+On the other hand, Joaquin explains that the Lakan's given name was Bunaw, and proceeds to call him Lakan Dula (separate words) or "the" Lakan Dula throughout his "Manila, My Manila" manuscript.
+In any case, many contemporary historians continue to ignore the fact that Lakan was a title, and refer to the last Lakan of Dula (or Lakan of Tondo) as "Lakandula" as if it had been his name.
+All things considered, the most accurate way to style the historical person's name and title would be "Bunao, Lakandula" or "the Lakan of Tondo".